-The company has established 22 accountable care organizations (ACOs) and a statewide patient-centered medical home (PCMH) model delivering higher quality care at lower cost.
+The company has established 22 accountable care organizations (ACOs) and a statewide patient-centered medical home (PCMH) model delivering higher quality care at a lower cost.
 ACOs and PCMHs are groups of doctors, hospitals, and other health care providers, who coordinate on high-quality care for their patients.
 The goal of coordinated care is to ensure that patients get the right care at the right time while avoiding unnecessary duplication of services and preventing medical errors.

 The continued success of these programs is a testament to the power of the company’s strong provider relationships and its willingness to invest in innovation and growth.
 Florida Blue realized early on that it needed to leverage its leadership in the local market to address the fragmentation of the health care system and escalating costs.
 In response to these issues, it developed a strong foundation for value-based care and has since rapidly expanded these efforts.